grafana/xk6-browser/ROADMAP.md

 xk6-browser roadmap
 ===================

-xk6-browser is a young project that is undergoing substantial changes in order to make it more useful to all users&mdash;whether they're coming from API/performance testing with standard [k6](https://k6.io/), or are new to the k6 ecosystem and browser testing in general.
-In addition to being a useful tool, users would want to know what the team's, k6 and Grafana's goals are for the project, so that they can plan ahead and trust our commitment to its success.
+xk6-browser is a young project that is undergoing substantial changes in order to make it more useful to all users—whether they're coming from API/performance testing with standard [k6](https://k6.io/), or are new to the k6 ecosystem and browser testing in general.
+In addition to being a useful tool, users would want to know what the team's, k6, and Grafana's goals are for the project, so that they can plan ahead and trust our commitment to its success.

 With that in mind, below we detail some of our short, mid and long-term goals.
 Most of these will be worked on concurrently, and reaching them will be a gradual process.
 The timeframes are also not set in stone, but serve as a tentative target the team is aiming for.